Canelaguil/Jaqcards/README.md

 ## For Players
 ### If you have python3 installed on your computer:
-Just clone or download this repository and run the Alybiades game with this command:
+Just clone or download this repository and run the Alkybiades game with this command:
 ```
 python3 init_game.py SnakeInTheGrass
 ```
 This will initialize all the right files listed in the SnakeInTheGrass file.
 ### If you don't have python3 installed on your computer:
 I'm working on creating a neat executable to download.
 Till then, stay tuned...
-## For story writers
+## For Story Writers
 Check out the help.input file in the input folder!
 This file also appears when you run init_game.py with 'help' as argument.
 Here follows a quick recap of the basic concepts you need to understand:
 ### Jumping around cards